SassDoc/sassdoc.github.io/extra-tools/index.md

 When used, the `shortcutIcon` filter takes the eponymous key from the configuration and converts it into an object with `type`, `url` and `path` keys.

-For instance, `"http://absolute.path/to/icon.png"` as a value in `ctx.view.shortcutIcon` would yield `ctx.shortcutIcon` as:
+For instance, `"http://absolute.path/to/icon.png"` as a value in `ctx.shortcutIcon` would yield `ctx.shortcutIcon` as:

 {% highlight js %}
 {